What is the Research Participant Group (RPG)?

 How long do sessions last?

-Studies typically have sessions that last either 30min or 60 min.
+Studies typically have sessions that last either 30min or 60 min; however, they may last much longer depending on the project.

-The study duration will be listed on the study sign-up page accessible through your SONA account.
+The study duration will always be listed on the study sign-up page accessible through your SONA account.

 How do I change my contact email address or other personal information?